Loading...

 Section Notes

-The registration deadline is January 16, 2024 by the end of the day.
+The registration deadline is July 10, 2025 by the end of the day.

-Refund Policy: Withdrawals submitted Online through SPU prior to the first day of class will receive a 100% refund of SPU Tuition.
-No refunds will be given once the course has begun, and no withdrawals will be accepted after the final session.
+Refund Policy: Withdrawal requests submitted online through SPU within 14 days of course start date will receive a 100% refund.
+Withdrawals submitted online up to 5 days prior to the course start date will receive a 50% refund.
+Withdrawals received after that point will not receive a refund and no withdrawals will be accepted after the last class session.
 Instructions on how to withdraw are located on our website under Students/Withdrawal and Refund Policies.

 Required fields are indicated by .